MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/deviceregistryevents.md

 # DeviceRegistryEvents

  Microsoft Defender for Endpoints (MDE) device registry events table.
-This table contains contains creation and modification of registry entries on the endpoint, and information about the processes initiating such events.
+This table contains creation and modification of registry entries on the endpoint, and information about the processes initiating such events.

 ## Categories